 St Joseph’s is a Catholic school and we have children with parents from many countries.
-We make strong and positive efforts to celebrate the diversity in the school and to raise the awareness of pupils of other religions and culture.
+We make strong and positive efforts to celebrate the diversity in the school and to raise the awareness of pupils of other religions and cultures.

 Activities during the last year or so include

 - Other Faiths’ weeks (as part of the RE Curriculum).
-Pupils learn to respect and appreciate pupils from cultures other than their own; and also learn about the faiths of pupils who do not hold the Christian faith.
+Pupils learn to respect and appreciate pupils from cultures other than their own and also learn about the faiths of pupils who do not hold the Christian faith.

 - Cross-curricular themes ensure children learn about a range of cultures and develop an awareness of other cultures

-Full report including Equality Objectives:
+The full report includes Equality Objectives:

 Schools have a vital role to play in helping to create a more equitable society.
 Ensuring equality is the first step towards this equitable society.
 We teach children to love, appreciate and respect differences, to be thoughtful about our behaviour and to be kind to everyone.
 As a school committed to anti-racism, we provide a full, balanced education with opportunities for children to explore the history and patterns of power imbalances and discrimination, in age-appropriate ways, as well as many opportunities to critically think about their role in society, and how they can contribute to making it a better place as global citizens.